orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 * Depends on consensus algorithm.

 &nbsp;
-## `ValidateTransactionsBlockCommit` (method)
+## `ValidateTransactionsBlockConsensus` (method)
 > Validates that a tarnsactions block header can be committed assuming that the block body (content) is valid and its relevant hash values match the ones in the header and that the previous block was successfully committed.

-#### Get the previously commited block data
-* Fetch the previous committed tarnsactions block data by calling `BlockStorage.GetTransactionsHeaderAndProof`.
-  * It is recommanded to cache the previous block data in order to prevent fetching teh data when possible.

 #### Verify the block committee
-* Calualte the previous block random seed.
+* Calualte the previous block random seed (based on the results block proof - for both transactions and results blocks)
-* Fetch the committee members by calling `ConsensusCore.RequestOrderingCommittee`.
+* Get the committee members by calling `ConsensusCore.RequestValidationCommittee`.
-  * It is recommanded to cache the committee members based up to the valid block as indicated in the response.

 #### Verify the block proof
 * Verify the blook proof based on the committee members.